nabii-nguyenn213/students-attendance/README.md

     - However, the accuracy is not good if we compare to the big model, and may struggle with new types of spoofing it wasn’t trained on.
     - This project used `anti-spoof-mn3` because of the following limitation :
         - Time : This is final project in one of my subject at school.
         - Hardware : If you have Depth Camera or 3D Camera, this model is not recommended.
-There are much more others well-accuracy model (e.g, 3D CNNs).
+There are much more others well-accuracy models (e.g, 3D CNNs).
         - Dataset : We are not able to collect dataset in a short time to fine-tuned this model.